sylv/sentinel/README.md

 ## usage

 `sentinel ./src/index.js`
-`sentinel --help`

-## passing options
+> This is the same as `node ./src/index.js`

+`sentinel -r @swc/register ./src/index.ts -- --example`

-Use `--` to separate sentinel options from everything else.
-In this example, `-r @swc/register` will be passed to node and `--example` will be passed to the application.
+> Use `--` to separate sentinel options from everything else.
+In this example, `-r @swc/register` will be passed to node by sentinel and `--example` will be passed to the application.

-> `sentinel -r @swc/register ./src/index.ts -- --example`

-_note: `--require` is manually handled by sentinel, other node flags cannot currently be passed._
+> _note: `--require` is manually handled by sentinel, other node flags cannot currently be passed._

 # todo